• Home

 20 Saturday Dec 2014

-Posted by Martyn Jones in Big Data, Data governance, Data Warehousing
+Posted Big Data, Data governance, Data Warehousing

 Alas, poor Yorick!
 I knew him, Horatio; a fellow of infinite jest, of most excellent fancy; he hath borne me on his back a thousand times; and now, how abhorred in my imagination it is!